 Guide: How to find the right sofa

-The sofa is one of the most important things, not just in the living room, but in the whole home.
-You have probably heard many people say that the kitchen is the heart of the house, but we are quite convinced that it is the living room (and the sofa).
-This is precisely why it is important when choosing a new sofa that you find one that suits you and your family's needs.
+The sofa is one of the most important things, not just in the living room, but in the entire home.
+You've probably heard many say that the kitchen is the heart of the house, but we're pretty convinced that it's the living room (and the sofa).
+That's why it's important when choosing a new sofa that you find one that suits you and your family's needs.

 It is not always easy to furnish a room with a sofa, because the sofa is a piece of furniture that takes up a lot of space and attention.
-However, it is also one of the most important pieces of furniture in the living room, so it will not be left out anyway.
-The sofa is absolutely central, because this is most often where the whole family and friends meet and spend half and whole evenings.
+However, it is also one of the most important pieces of furniture in the living room, so it should not be left out.
+The sofa is absolutely central, because it is often where the whole family and friends meet and spend half and whole evenings.

 The most important thing is that your new sofa is the right match for your family.
-The right sofa for you is not necessarily the right one for your neighbour.
+The right sofa for you is not necessarily the right one for your neighbor.

-So how do you find the perfect sofa?
+So how do you find the right sofa?

-I will try to help you find the answer to that below, by looking at what considerations you should make.
+I will try to help you find the answer below by looking at what considerations you should make.

 Where should the sofa be placed?

-The placement of the sofa plays a big role in the expression that your living room ends up having.
-The sofa can be placed in many places, but the classic sofa placement is with the back against a wall and the front against the television – try a different position to create a unique expression.
+The placement of the sofa plays a big role in the look that your living room ends up having.
+The sofa can be placed in many places, but the classic sofa placement is with its back against a wall and its front facing the television – try a different placement to create a unique look.

 It may come as a surprise to many how few hours you actually spend on your sofa after all.
-Sure, the sofa is Friday's primary piece of furniture, but how many hours do we spend on it?
-It is therefore both a lot of money, but also many square meters of the living room that are used in a few hours a week.
+Sure, the sofa is the primary piece of furniture on Friday, but how many hours do we spend on it?
+That's a lot of money, but also a lot of square meters of living room used up in a few hours a week.

 Think creatively and excitingly in your interior design.
 Try creating a creative living room by turning the rooms around.
 For example, the living room can be thought of as a workplace and the workplace can be thought of as the living room.

-By swapping and creating a "working room" in the living room rather than the traditional TV room, you get a unique and creative space where there is space for rent, reading and work and everything we do together.
+By changing and creating a "study" in the living room instead of the traditional TV room, you get unique and creative spaces where there is room for reading, working and everything we do together.

 In 9 out of 10 homes, the sofa is placed vertically against one wall and the television is placed on the opposite wall.
-In many cases, it will actually provide even more space in the living room if you do not use the classic sofa-to-wall arrangement.
+In many cases, it will actually give you even more space in the living room if you don't use the classic sofa-to-wall arrangement.

 There is absolutely nothing wrong with keeping the classic sofa placement against the wall.
-The decor in the living room must fit in with the rest of the house's decor, so a completely classic and simple decor can easily be the best solution for you with a sofa against the wall and a couple of armchairs next to it.
+The decor in the living room should match the rest of the house's decor, so a completely classic and simple decor may well be the best solution for you with a sofa against the wall and a couple of armchairs next to it.

 Advice for positioning your sofa

-• Choose a sofa with a high back if it is placed open (e.g. in the middle of a room)
+• Choose a sofa with a high back if it is placed in an open area (e.g. in the middle of a room)

-• Think view – the sofa must have the location with the best view
+• Think about the view – the sofa should be positioned with the best view

 • Movable TV arm – with a movable TV arm, the TV does not determine the position of the sofa